Business & Finance

 The establishment of a permanent customer base occupies an important place in the business plan of a company and is brought about by the process of customer loyalty.
 Customers can develop a bond with a business for a variety of reasons – thanks to shared values, necessity, or cost reasons.

 To bring this into being, various customer loyalty measures or aids such as the introduction of customer services or the use of e-mail marketing are used.
-There are even various customer loyalty programs that are not only suitable for large companies but also small and medium-sized types.
+There are even various customer loyalty programs that are not only suitable for large companies but also for small and medium-sized types.

 Customer loyalty measures